UCL-EO/geog0111/docs/018_Running_Python.md

 '''
 hello

-Purpose:

 function to print 'hello from {name}'

 '''
 __author__    = "P Lewis"